Side effects of mouth and oropharyngeal cancer chemoradiotherapy

 Your skin might go red or darker in the treatment area.
 You might also get slight redness or darkening on the other side of your head and neck.
 This is where the radiotherapy beams leave the body.

 The red or darker areas can feel sore.
-Your radiographers will give you creams to soothe your skin.
-The soreness usually goes away within 2 to 4 weeks of ending the treatment.
+Your specialist nurse or radiographers will give you creams to soothe your skin.
+The soreness usually goes away within 4 weeks of ending the treatment.
 But your skin might always be slightly darker in that area.

 Tell the radiotherapy staff if you notice any skin changes.